Arongil/C/README.md

 # C
-Contains all code for my school class Practical C Programming.
+Contains all code for my class Practical C Programming.